-When you prioritize you have to say no a lot and you usually end up saying no to new ideas, features or initiatives more often that you say yes.
+When you prioritize you have to say no a lot and you usually end up saying no to new ideas, features or initiatives more often than you say yes.

-If you find yourself in the difficult position to prioritize when everything is a priority it get's even more difficult.
+If you find yourself in a difficult position to prioritize when everything is a priority it gets even more difficult.